Updated - Apr 4th, 2023

 Why is understanding my dog’s age important?

 Using a dog age chart to estimate your dog’s age in human years is a fun and insightful way to learn more about them!
 It’s important for other reasons, too.
-Namely, understanding how old your dog is and how they’re aging allows you to properly care for them – and help give them the best life possible.
+Namely, understanding how old your dog is and how they’re aging allows you to properly care for them.

 At the end of the day, even though the common “one dog year equals seven human years” method has been around for years, it’s not very accurate.
-Luckily, with new research, we now have a more accurate way of estimating the age of our dogs.
+Luckily, with new research, we have a better way of estimating the age of our dogs.